SEMICeu/documentation/actors.md

  - have affinity with the Semantic Web

 The work environment that the editors are faced with is more uniform than those by the developers.
-It is advised to maintain the highest burden on the developers and not make design decisions that make the developers life easier but complicate the work of the editors.
+It is advised to maintain the highest burden on the developers and not make design decisions that make the developers life easier, but complicate the work of the editors.
-For instance the usage of GitHub repositories to store the data specifications, should not be the reason to impose a software development approach on those GitHub repositories.
+For instance, the usage of GitHub repositories to store the data specifications, should not be the reason to impose a software development approach on those GitHub repositories.
 The organisation and management of those repositories should match the needs of the editors and the publication objectives.
-For instance, whereas for software the scope of a branch in a repository is a coherent set of instructions, the scope of a data specification is the transparent history of the specification.
+For instance, whereas for software the scope of a branch in a repository is to ensure that work always happens on a coherent set of instructions, in case of a data specification the scope is to keep a transparent record of the history of the specification.

 ## Other roles
-Besides the main roles that the actors described above have to fulfill, there are other roles involving specific activities that certain actors need to assume.
-These are described below.
+Besides the main roles that the above described actors have to fulfill, there exist also other roles, involving specific activities that certain actors need to assume.
+These activities are described below.

 ### Communication
 Besides the activities related to the creation and management of the data specifications, there are also __communication activities__, like publishing the results on JoinUp.